The Guide to Manufacturing Processes of TPU for 3D Printing

 Common TPU Applications with Abrasion Resistance

-Common applications include phone cases, seals, gaskets, shoe soles, and flexible joints in robotics.
-Its versatility makes it a popular choice for durable and flexible parts.
+Common applications include phone cases, seals, gaskets, shoe soles, flexible joints in robotics, and sports equipment.
+Its versatility makes it a popular choice for durable and flexible parts, especially for functional applications in industries like medical and automotive.
+In the context of automotive components, integrating advanced audio and visual systems can enhance both the functionality and aesthetic appeal of customized parts.
 Additionally, TPU is extensively used in consumer products such as athletic shoes and protective phone cases due to its durability and flexibility.

 Some of the reasons it’s so popular include: